SKARTS Grants: Awarded Yearly Since 2006

-As stated in our mission statement, the Skaneateles Area Arts Council seeks to enrich our community by creating an environment where cultural activity thrives.
-Since 2006, SKARTS has provided funding opportunities, annually, for individual artists or arts groups that work within 15 miles of Skaneateles, and has issued more than $60,000 in SKARTS grants, free concerts, and cultural programs to the community.
-SKARTS has issued 51 grants to individual artists, arts organizations, choral groups, museums, schools, theaters, and other community non-profit organizations since the SKARTS grant program was started in 2006.
+The Skaneateles Area Arts Council seeks to enrich our community by creating an environment where cultural activity thrives.
+Since 2006, SKARTS has provided funding opportunities, annually, for individual artists or arts groups that work within 15 miles of Skaneateles, and has issued close to $100,000 in SKARTS grants, free concerts, and cultural programs to the community.
+SKARTS has issued more than 60 grants to individual artists, arts organizations, choral groups, museums, schools, theaters, and other community non-profit organizations since the SKARTS grant program was started in 2006.

 Grants issued have ranged from sponsoring important community events, museums, gallery projects and educational programs, to support of local arts groups and individual artist’s projects which impact the life, culture and needs of our area.
-The 2013 grant application due date is March 31, 2013.
-Grants are awarded in May.
+The 2017 grant application due date is May 30, 2017.
 For more information contact us.

 Over 30 individuals or organizations have received a SKARTS grant.
-The grant winners include: Auburn Chamber Orchestra, Auburn Public Theater, CNY Jazz Foundation, John D. Barrow Art Gallery, Baltimore Woods Nature Center, Jordan Elbridge Middle School, Hetty Easter, Jane Austin Singing School for Young Ladies, Lisa Ford, Becky Flannigan, Joan Hillman’s Gospel Music Network, Khoros Performing Arts Company for Kids, Joanna Manring, Marcellus Middle School, Masterworks Chorale, Merry-Go-Round Playhouse, Redhouse Arts Center, Pamela Spear, Schweinfurth Memorial Art Center, Skaneateles Artisans, Skaneateles Area Chamber of Commerce, Skaneateles Central Schools, Skaneateles Community Band, Skaneateles Festival, Skaneateles Figure Skating Club, Skaneateles Historical Society, Skaneateles Summer Theatre, Skaneateles Y and Community Center, Syracuse Symphony Orchestra, and Symphony Syracuse.
+The grant winners include: Auburn Chamber Orchestra, Auburn Public Theater, CNY Jazz Foundation, John D. Barrow Art Gallery (John Barrow – Fall Brook Point in Other Days, pictured above), Baltimore Woods Nature Center, Jordan Elbridge Middle School, Hetty Easter, Jane Austin Singing School for Young Ladies, Lisa Ford, Becky Flannigan, Joan Hillman’s Gospel Music Network, Khoros Performing Arts Company for Kids, Joanna Manring, Marcellus Middle School, Masterworks Chorale, Merry-Go-Round Playhouse, Redhouse Arts Center, Pamela Spear, Schweinfurth Memorial Art Center, Skaneateles Artisans, Skaneateles Area Chamber of Commerce, Skaneateles Central Schools, Skaneateles Community Band, Skaneateles Festival, Skaneateles Figure Skating Club, Skaneateles Historical Society, Skaneateles Summer Theatre, Skaneateles Y and Community Center, Syracuse Symphony Orchestra, and Symphony Syracuse.
 To view the previous SKARTS grant winners, please visit: http://skarts.org/grant-winners/.

 Barrow Gallery Thanks SKARTS for Support